buzzware/cascade/api_docs/using_cascade/associations/associations.md

 Cascade provides the following attributes for declaring associations on Cascade models.
 The name associations and the naming of each association type comes from [Ruby On Rails](https://edgeguides.rubyonrails.org/association_basics.html)

+In all cases, Cascade associations are declared by adding a typical property named and typed to represent what value it would have, and adding one of the following C# attributes.
+This property should not be serialized or deserialized, and is not by the builtin serializer.
+The attribute may refer to local or foreign keys, such as BelongsTo naming the local property that holds the id of the foreign record that the local instance "belongs to".

 ## BelongsTo

 A DocketItem "belongs to" a single Docket, and the DocketItem has :